 - After 6 minutes, quickly remove the basket and shake or turn the shrimp pieces to expose the uncooked side.
 Put the basket back in place and continue cooking.
 Coat with cooking spray on the newly exposed sides if you’re using it.

 - Let’s eat!
 After the timer expires, they’re done.
-Serve immediately and enjoy.
+Serve immediately and enjoy a great meal!

 Don’t forget to shake and turn them over!